nageshm21/DevSecOps/SCA-scan-using-Synk/README.md

 Implementing Fortify On Demand

 * Login to URL : https://snyk.io/
-* Creating a account using your personal e-mail account or your personal GitHub account.
+* Creating a account using your personal e-mail account or your personal GitHub account or Azur AD or Docker ID.